 You may be selected by the Department of Education for a process called verification, in which case you will be required to submit certain documentation in order for processing to continue on your financial aid application.
-Students will be notified of the documentation required and deadline dates when the information is received electronically by the Financial Aid office.
-This information is also available through the Internet.
-Students can access myCommNet at http://my.commnet.edu.
+Students will be notified of the documentation required when the information is received electronically by the Financial Aid office.
+This information is also available at http://my.commnet.edu.